Generally speaking, ginseng is one of the most potent ‘Cure-Alls’ we know of today, with an amazing capacity to improve our health.

-Typically, ADHD symptoms are tied to low levels of Norepinephrine and Seratonin.
+Typically, ADHD symptoms are tied to low levels of norepinephrine and serotonin.
 Maintaining high levels of these neurotransmitters can help reduce their severity.

 A clinical study on children with ADHD in Korea found that using an extract of Panax Ginseng increased learning ability, memory, auditory reaction time, and attention.

-It goes without saying that higher levels of Dopamine, Norepinephrine, and Seratonin will result in better memory and cognition.
+It goes without saying that higher levels of dopamine, norepinephrine, and serotonin will result in better memory and cognition.